 The spinning paddles displace the water, but thanks to the nature of water resistance, the faster the row, the harder it becomes.

-Water rowers offer “variable” resistance, compared to the “adjustable” resistance offered by magnetic rowers.
-With a magnetic rower, you have dials, knobs, or digital displays to raise or lower the difficulty.
 With a water rower, you are in control over your difficulty level and you can adapt the resistance simply by speeding up or slowing down.

 Find out more about the different resistance types here.